-The European Central Bank is in the process of recruiting 800 new employees across a whole range of levels including graduates, traineeships and experienced hires; and across the whole range of business areas including macro economists, research analysts, risk analysts, HR specialists, auditors, and more.
-The ECB recruits from across Europe, so you will be pitted against the best Europe has to offer.
-This article goes through the common features of ECB recruitment providing guidance on how to prepare for each one.
+The European Central Bank recruits new employees across a wide range of levels, including graduates, traineeships, and experienced hires, as well as across a range of business areas, including macroeconomists, research analysts, risk analysts, HR specialists, auditors, and more.
+The ECB recruits from across Europe, so you will be pitted against the best candidates Europe has to offer.
+This page outlines the common features of ECB's recruitment process, providing guidance on how to prepare for each of its phases.

-Each of these assessments will test you on the key technical and behavioural competencies for the role you have applied to.
+Each of these assessments will evaluate you on the key technical and behavioural competencies required for the role you have applied for.

 Example questions include: